-Nicola J. Rinaldi, PhD with Stephanie G. Buckler, Esq. & Lisa Sanfilippo Waddell Publisher's note: This publication is designed to provide accurate and authoritative information in regard to the subject matter covered.
-It is sold with the understanding that neither the publisher nor the authors are engaged in rendering medical, psychological, or legal services.
-If expert assistance or counseling is needed, the services of a competent professional in the appropriate are should be sought.
+Nicola J. Sykes, PhD with Lisa Sanfillippo Waddell MSW & Stephanie G. Buckler, Esq.
+Publisher's note: This publication is designed to provide accurate and authoritative information in regard to the subject matter covered.
+It is sold with the understanding that the services of a competent medical professional will be sought with regards to your personal situation.